behu-kea/dat20-classes/week-10/abstract-data-types.md

 ## Interface example

-An interface is a contract (or a protocol, or a common understanding)  of what the classes can do.
-Using inheritance two objects can communicate based on the contract defined in the interface, instead of their specific implementation.
+An interface is a contract (or a protocol, or a common understanding)  of what a class can do.
+Using interfaces two objects can communicate based on the contract defined in the interface, instead of their specific implementation.

 An interface defines what methods and attributes a class should have.
 It works like this:

-This interface defines two methods: `addName` and `getName`.
-Any class that implements this interface **has to have** these two methods!

 ```java
 interface User {